This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Continue to heat in 30-second increments until your roast reaches an internal temp of about 160 to 165º F.

-You can also reheat your beef on the stovetop.
+You can also reheat your prime rib on the stovetop.
 Just add the sliced roast into a small pot with either leftover au jus or beef stock.
 Heat for approximately 5 minutes and serve.

 Sauces for Prime Rib